LeveI-Up/AI_Ex8/README.md

 ### Changes:
   * Added jump force [here](https://github.com/LeveI-Up/AI_Ex8/blob/main/Assets/Scripts/1-player/CharacterKeyboardMover.cs)
   * Added 2 weapons
+  * Added shot option (by pressing the left mouse button) [here](https://github.com/LeveI-Up/AI_Ex8/blob/main/Assets/Gun.cs)
-  * Option the switch between the 2 weapons - by clicking 1 or 2 on the keyboard
+  * Option the switch between the 2 weapons - by clicking 1 or 2 on the keyboard [here](https://github.com/LeveI-Up/AI_Ex8/blob/main/Assets/WeaponSwitching.cs)
   * Scripts & effects for the guns - for switching & lights effects when the player shots
   * Added life to the enemies - when the enemy's health reaches 0, he dies
   * Added HitEngineState: in this state the enemy cought the player and can go and destroy the engine [here](https://github.com/LeveI-Up/AI_Ex8/blob/main/Assets/Scripts/2-npc/HitEngineState.cs)